 A broom is a homeowner’s best friend for outside cleanups, and it has been so for thousands of years.
 The best thing about having a broom to hand is a quick sweep can take minutes and instantly transform your outside area – the perfect quick fix for impromptu use.

-For instance, if the wood is not protected from direct exposure to the sun, it could turn grey.
+For instance, if you don’t protect the wood from direct exposure to the sun, it could turn grey.
 Therefore, your wooden flooring would benefit from regular varnishing, which will prolong its vibrant appearance.

-If you’re putting a coat of varnish on old wood, we’d recommend sanding the flooring first – this will create a nicer colour, stop dirt being sealed underneath and help your varnish stick thanks to the rougher surface.
-Varnishing should be completed on a yearly cycle.
+If you’re putting a coat of varnish on old wood, we suggest sanding the flooring first – this will create a nicer colour, stop dirt being sealed underneath and help your varnish stick thanks to the rougher surface.
+You should varnish on a yearly cycle.

-You’ll find a lot of useful cleaning products around that are specifically made for maintaining wooden flooring.
+You’ll find a lot of useful cleaning products are available to help maintain wooden flooring.
 Some products even come with an ultraviolet protectant that can slow the greying process of your wooden floor.
 Nevertheless, these chemicals can be harsh so ensure a diluted mixture and the use of just water where possible.
 Try and do this once a month.

 Don’t forget: regular surface maintenance means a stronger protection from woodworm infestations.